cambridge-ceu/csd3/docs/applications/regenie.md

                                 p-values less than threshold
       --pThresh FLOAT(=0.05)    P-value threshold below which to apply Firth/SPA correction
+      --write-null-firth        store coefficients from null models with approximate Firth for step 2
+      --compute-all             store Firth estimates for all chromosomes --use-null-firth FILE     use stored coefficients for null model in approximate Firth
       --chr STRING              specify chromosome to test in step 2 (use for each chromosome)
       --chrList STRING,..,STRING